qinyanjuidavid/SaveONE-life/README.md

 ## Problem
-> - The major problem gotten from the user requirement gathering phase, has been the donors trying to locate the orphanages in the country, especially those that are really in interior areas.
-We got respondents, who were students, from our own campus who sometimes have food, clothing, and education materials to donate.
-They shared their difficulty of accessing the locations of the orphanages in the areas around.
+> - The major problem gotten from the user requirement gathering phase, has been the donors having a hard time trying to locate the orphanages in the country, especially those that are really in interior areas.
+We got respondents, who were students, from our own campus who sometimes have food, clothing, and education materials to donate and they shared their difficulty of accessing the locations of the orphanages in the areas around.
-> - Also we were curious about how and when those young souls, are in need of various basic needs items.
+> - Also, the orphanages shared how it was difficult for them to find donors to support them and share the needs of various basic needs items of the children.

 ## Solution
-> - That’s where the Save ONE-life android app comes in. -it’s an app built with java and google technology that helps donors to locate home orphanages all across the country and make their donations.
+> - That’s where the Save ONE-life android app comes in. -it’s an app built with java and google technology that helps donors to locate home orphanages all across the country and easen making of their donations from the comfort of their homes.Also, it makes easier for orphanages to share their needs on the platform in order to get support from donors.
-> - Knowing which child requires help, when they require this help, and where they actually are to be accorded this help is a major step in alleviating the conditions of these orphaned children.
+> - Knowing which child requires help, when they require this help, and where they actually are in order to be accorded this help is a major step in alleviating the conditions of these orphaned children.
-> - We desire that orphaned children will experience a normal life just as children who have found themselves in their families.
+> - Our biggest desire is that orphaned children will experience a normal life just as children who have found themselves in their families.

 ## SDGs and their Targets